 Featured item: Armilla Ice Blue on a Seiko Samurai SRPB09

-Although the concept of a G10 NATO strap was still interesting, I bet most of you were disappointed when you bought your first NATO strap.
-The chances are that you found the material as being cheap looking with an unpleasant gritty touch.
+Although the concept of a G10 NATO watch strap was still interesting, I bet most of you were disappointed when you bought your first NATO strap.
+The chances are that you found the material cheap looking with an unpleasant gritty touch.

-We are using two types of super soft, silky and durable seat-belt nylon.
-A 1.4 millimetres thick weave nylon featured in the Aero-Ballistic collection and a 1.2 millimetres thin weave nylon featured in the Vestigo collection.
+We use two types of super soft, silky and durable seat-belt nylon: a 1.4 mm thick weave nylon featured in the Aero-Ballistic collection and a 1.2 mm thin weave nylon featured in the Vestigo collection.

 Featured item: Armilla Aero-Ballistic Moss Green on Orion Calamity Diver

 Featured item: Armilla Vestigo Steel Grey next to Seiko Alpinist SARB017 and Rolex Submariner 116610

 Another problem that you've probably had with NATO watch straps is the adjustability.
 It is either too short and not enough material is left to fold back inside the keepers or too long without the possibility of adjusting it properly.

 In order to ensure optimal adjustment on any type of wrist size we use our signature length of 325 millimetres and a flying keeper.
 For more information about this please read 'How does the Armilla NATO strap fit on the wrist'.

 The hardware is another important part of a NATO watch strap, of any watch strap for that matter.